-Bellin College to be nondiscriminatory because of race, color, national and ethnic origin, religion, age, gender, gender identity, sexual orientation, marital status, or disability in the admission of students.
+It is the policy of Bellin College to be nondiscriminatory because of race, color, national and ethnic origin, religion, age, gender, gender identity, sexual orientation, marital status, or disability in the admission of students, in student programs and in the employment of College faculty and staff.
 Bellin College conducts the admission decision process in an ethical, respectful, and professional way.
-The institution provides information to prospective students so that student can make an informed decision without being subjected to high-pressure tactics.
-Information to prospective students is accurate, complete, and up to date.
-This information is provided without any requirement that the prospective student provide contact information to the institution.
+The institution provides information to prospective students so that students can make an informed decision without being subjected to high-pressure tactics.
+The information provided to prospective students is accurate, complete, and current.
+This information is provided without requiring the prospective students to provide contact information to the institution.